qTest for Jira Test Management Tutorial:

 #4) Defects are centralized in JIRA.
 It does not mean qTest users have to log out of their qTest instance when they have to log a defect.
 When you choose the option to log a bug, qTest automatically invokes the JIRA instance and returns back to the qTest when the bug is submitted.

-#5) Developers can see the “Test run” information linked to a defect, so if there are multiple runs or if the developer wants to know if the defect was retested as a latest test run or not, they can do that from the JIRA interface itself.
+#5) Developers can see the “Test run” information linked to a defect, so if there are multiple runs or if the developer wants to know if the defect was retested as the latest test run or not, they can do that from the JIRA interface itself.

 #6) Reports both at JIRA and qTest.
 Through the qTest Widget in JIRA, the analytics can be viewed that show the highlights of the integration. qTest reports, on the other hand, use the JIRA retrieved elements to provide test statistics.